kimjuyoung1127/vibe/vibe-code/progress2.md

 - Implement TipTap with proper Next.js patterns (dynamic imports, client boundaries)
 - Test deployment after each change to prevent compound issues
 - Document lessons learned about client/server component boundaries

+## Deployment Success and Final Solution

+The build issue has been successfully resolved!
+Here are the final changes that enabled successful deployment:

+### 1. HTML Sanitization in ToolTechReviews.tsx
+- **File**: `app/gear/ToolTechReviews.tsx`
+- **Change**: Updated the preview snippet generation to remove HTML tags from content before truncating
+- **Code**: `review.content.replace(/<[^>]*>/g, '').substring(0, 150) + (review.content.length > 150 ? '...' : '')`
+- **Impact**: Prevents complex HTML from TipTap from causing SSR issues during build time

+### 2. Force Dynamic Rendering for Gear Page
+- **File**: `app/gear/page.tsx`
+- **Change**: Added `export const dynamic = 'force-dynamic';` directive
+- **Impact**: Forces the gear page to render dynamically at request time instead of during static generation, avoiding the build error at location `220:1053183`

+### Solution Summary
+These targeted fixes resolved the deployment issue without requiring a full revert of the TipTap implementation.
+The approach:
+1. Sanitizes HTML content in preview snippets to prevent SSR issues
+2. Forces dynamic rendering for the problematic gear page
+3. Maintains all improved functionality while ensuring build success

+The deployment is now working successfully, and the TipTap editor implementation remains in place with proper Next.js integration patterns.